Witiko/scm-at-arqmath3/paper/presentation.md

    non-positional `word2vec` and positional `word2vec`.
 This may indicate that the soft vector space model does not fully exploit the semantic information provided by the sources of semantic similarity and therefore does not benefit from their improvements after a certain threshold.
+(For example, the ColBERT model used by the Approach0 team does not seem to have this problem.)

 4. *Is it better to use a single soft vector space model to represent both text and math or to use two separate models?*